-As long as you remain in full-time student status, you will be given full support - in the form of either a Research Assistantship (RA) or a Teaching Assistantship (TA) - for the duration of your CS PhD career.
-It is a CS PhD program requirement that full-time, resident PhD students are funded on either a Research Assistantship, Teaching

-Assistantship, or Fellowship during an academic semester (fall/spring).
+As long as you remain enrolled in full-time, residential student status, actively working on research with your faculty advisor, you will be given full support - in the form of either a Research Assistantship (RA) or a Teaching Assistantship (TA) - for the duration of your CS PhD career.
+It is a CS PhD program requirement that full-time, resident PhD students are funded on either a Research Assistantship, Teaching Assistantship, or Fellowship during an academic semester (fall/spring).
 Exceptions to this requirement may be granted on a case-by-case basis.
 Full support includes:

-- Full tuition coverage funded by both the JHU Dean's Office and the CS Department (for TAs) or the faculty advisor (for RAs). - Health insurance coverage funded by the Department or your faculty advisor. - A monthly living-stipend provided during the fall and spring academic semesters (9-months), and possibly for the summer (12-months) i.e. June, July, August should you continue working with your advisor and remain researching as a full-time student with the University (as opposed to doing an external internship or study away program.)
+- Full tuition coverage funded by both the JHU Dean's Office and the CS Department (for TAs) or the faculty advisor (for RAs). - Health insurance coverage funded by the Department or your faculty advisor. - Students enrolled full-time in PhD Research, and/or a combination of PhD Research and coursework, will be provided with a monthly living-stipend during the fall and spring academic semesters.
+That will continue through the summer (12-months) should you continue doing research with your faculty advisor (as opposed to doing an external internship or study away program during the summer term).
+If continuing to work through the summer in your Research Assistantship, it's important that you maintain PhD Research enrollment in order to avoid being charged FICA taxes.